Vittor-Javidan/LoneDWispBot/src/BotModules/ChatSouls/possibleNewFeatures.md

 + When the player tries to find something and access the desired menu, respective items must show first as single letters.
     - These letter must be only respective by items players have in their inventory, no whole alphabet by default.
     - after selet the letter desired, the game must show the player all equipments that has this letter as a initial in their names.

+## Resources
++ discouple dropchance from resource data, and create a database with only dropchances probabilities.